 During the first week of the summer school (12-18.08), we also recommend attending the annual Tartu Love Film Festival, which is an open air free event on the historic town hall square.

-Sungju Park-Kang is Adjunct Professor at the Centre for East Asian Studies, University of Turku, Finland, whose research interests include International Relations, narrative, methodology, security, gender and transitional justice.
+Sungju Park-Kang is Adjunct Professor at the Centre for East Asian Studies, University of Turku, Finland.
+Park-Kang was Assistant Professor of International Relations and Korean Studies at Leiden University, the Netherlands and the University of Central Lancashire, UK.
+His work has appeared in Review of International Studies and Millennium: Journal of International Studies, among others.
 Park-Kang is the author of Fictional International Relations: Gender, Pain and Truth (Routledge, 2014).

 Lisheng Dong is Professor of Asian Politics at the Johan Skytte Institute of Political Studies, University of Tartu, Estonia.
 From June 2015 to May 2017, he was Marie Curie Professorial Fellow at the School of Social and Political Sciences in the University of Glasgow, the United Kingdom.
 He has published 20 books and 48 referred articles and contributed to 20 books.
 He was the 2012 co-recipient of the Pierre de Celles Award of the International Association of Schools and Institutes of Administration.
 His latest monograph is titled Public Administration Theories: Instrumental and Value Rationalities.
 He is the co-editor of Urban Mobilization and the New Media in Contemporary China and China and the European Union.
 He has published in Public Administration Review, American Review of Public Administration, International Public Management Journal, International Review of Administrative Sciences and Journal of Contemporary China.Read more about Lisheng from this interview: https://aasiakeskus.ut.ee/et/persoon/dong-lisheng-new-professor-asian-politics-ut